About Criteo’s services

 In order to stop displaying our ads on your Facebook account, please manage your Facebook settings by clicking here: Facebook Settings

-To serve you our personalized advertisements and provide a seamless online experience, we may link your identifiers on the different environments you are using (“ID syncing”).
-At no point we collect identifying personal data such as your name or address to operate the linking.
-We use exact linking methods by leveraging the technical data collected through our technology such as our advertising partner’s identifiers or email hash that they may pass to us.
-See data collection paragraph to learn more.
+To serve you our personalized advertisements and provide users with a seamless online experience, we may link your identifiers on the different browsers and environments you are using (“ID syncing”).
+Thanks to its ID-syncing technology, Criteo is able to serve you the most relevant ads on whichever device or browser you are currently using without collecting or processing any identifying personal data such as your name or address to operate the linking.
+For this purpose, Criteo uses exact linking methods by leveraging the technical data collected through our technology such as our advertising partner’s identifiers or email hash that they may pass to us.
+We may also receive ID-syncing information from trusted partners using diverse linking methods for the same purpose and with the same level of guarantees in terms of Privacy and Data Protection.
+See the following “data collection and use” section to learn more.

 We also collect technical user identifiers from our advertising partners for the purpose of linking the different browsers and mobile apps you use and serve you relevant ads based on your behaviour across environments (“ID syncing”).
-For that purpose we process and store
+For that purpose we may process and store:

-Finally, we can collect technical identifiers from third parties for the purpose of improving our ID syncing and be sure to offer you a seamless online experience.
-These trusted partners commit to only share ID corresponding to deterministic linking made between cookies and/or mobile identifiers and to provide an efficient choice mechanism to end users (opt-out).
-For eg : the linking information sourced from our partners could be Cookie ID ABC = Apple IDFA 123 = MD5 hashed value).
+We can collect technical identifiers from third parties for the purpose of improving our ID syncing and offering you a seamless online experience.
+These trusted partners commit to only sharing ID syncing information that allows us to link users’ cookies and/or mobile identifiers and to provide an efficient choice mechanism to end-users (opt-out).

-We do not collect hardware-based identifiers such as UDID, Mac Address.
+We do not collect hardware-based identifiers such as UDID or MAC Address.

 We do not collect sensitive information (such as religion, political opinion, health…).

-We do not process any information which could be used by Criteo, directly or indirectly, with the help of a third party or otherwise, to determine the personal identity of users.
+We do not process any information which could be used by Criteo directly to determine the personal identity of users.

-We share information collected with our subsidiaries or affiliated companies.
-We share aggregated data with our partners, i.e. data that does not permit identification of a partner, or permit you to be identified.
+We may share aggregated data on the performance of our customers’ campaigns with our subsidiaries or affiliated companies, and we may share aggregated data with our partners.
+Aggregated data does not permit identification of a partner and does not permit you to be directly identified.
 We share non-aggregated data only upon approval of our partners and in compliance with our commercial agreements.
+Non-aggregated data may be stored by third parties such as data-centers and hosting providers who provide their services on our behalf.
+These companies are authorized to use the information we provide only as necessary to provide these services to us.

-We partner with Ad exchanges platforms to buy ad placements through auctions.
+We partner with Ad exchanges platforms to buy ad placements through auctions for Criteo Dynamic Retargeting.
 Before the auction we link our ID with the ad exchange platform and then participate to the auction by sending the bid price and the banner code to display.

 Criteo is an early adopter to initiatives of greater transparency and control for users.